kyma-project/kyma/docs/serverless/08-05-set-external-docker-registry.md

 type: Tutorials
 ---

 By default, you install Kyma with Serverless that uses the internal Docker registry running on a cluster.
-This tutorial shows how to switch to an external Docker registry from various cloud providers using an [override](/root/kyma/#configuration-helm-overrides-for-kyma-installation), like:
+This tutorial shows how to switch to an external Docker registry from one of these cloud providers using an [override](/root/kyma/#configuration-helm-overrides-for-kyma-installation):

 - [Docker Hub](https://hub.docker.com/)
 - [Google Container Registry (GCR)](https://cloud.google.com/container-registry)